OUI First Offense – Chelmsford / Lowell Defense Attorney

 - Were your chemical test results tainted?

-Attorney Oberhauser Is The Only Massachusetts Certified ACS-CHAL Forensic Lawyer-Scientist!
+OUI Attorney Gregory Oberhauser Is The Only Massachusetts Certified ACS-CHAL Forensic Lawyer-Scientist!

 Attorney Oberhauser has taken over 140 hours of classroom work and passed a written test that allows him to be the only certified “ACS-CHAL Forensic Lawyer-Scientist” in Massachusetts as defined by the American Chemical Society, the largest association of scientists, scholars and lawyers in the America.

 He has an established, proven track record of winning acquittals for our clients.
-Yet even the best legal defense does not minimize the seriousness of the charges—even for a first offense.
+Yet even the best legal defense does not minimize the seriousness of the charges—even for a first offense DUI conviction.

 - Fines anywhere from $500 to $5,000